-- They have been victims of workplace harassment. - Their health and safety have been compromised. - They've witnessed poor supervisor and/or management behavior. - There are unjust changes made to the employment agreement. - Policy guidelines are violated. - There is a dispute between coworkers, suppliers, and/or management.
+- They've witnessed poor supervisor and/or management behavior. - There are unjust changes made to the employment agreement. - Policy guidelines are violated. - There is a dispute between co workers, suppliers, and/or management.

-Green Light also recognizes that every case is different, and this list is subject to change, depending on the definition filed in the Grievance Complaint Form.
+Green Light also recognizes that every case is different and this list is subject to change, depending on the definition filed in the Grievance Complaint Form.